jundalisay/superblist/content/en/research/musashi/five-rings/book-3.md

 ### The First - Ken No Sen

 When you decide to attack, keep calm and dash in quickly, forestalling the enemy.
 Or you can advance seemingly strongly but with a reserved spirit, forestalling him with the reserve.

 Alternatively, advance with as strong a spirit as possible, and when you reach the enemy move with your feet a little quicker than normal, unsettling him and overwhelming him sharply.

 Or, with your spirit calm, attack with a feeling of constantly crushing the enemy, from first to last.
-The spirit is to win in the depths of the en- emy.
+The spirit is to win in the depths of the enemy.

 These are all Ken No Sen.

 ### The Second - Tai No Sen